oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 {{%expand "Click here to expand the JRF `model.10.yaml`, and note the RCUDbInfo stanza and its references to a DOMAIN_UID-rcu-access secret." %}}

 ```
-# Copyright (c) 2020, Oracle Corporation and/or its affiliates.
-# Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

 domainInfo:
     AdminUserName: '@@SECRET:__weblogic-credentials__:username@@'